 - Fences that aren’t well-maintained.

-However, our surveys have revealed more severe problems that could lead to damp, ventilation, and insulation issues, as well as have safety implications in your new home:
+However, our building surveys have revealed more severe problems that could lead to damp, ventilation, and insulation issues, as well as have safety implications in your new home:

 - Damp-resistant courses that have been bridged